fdcl-gwu/fdcl_param/README.md

 # fdcl_param

-This library provides a C++ tool to read parameters from a text file, or save them.
+This library provides a C++ tool to read parameters from a text file, or save them to a text file.

 ## Installation

-To test the example code provided in this packacge.
-Simply run
+To test the example code provided in this packacge, simply run

 ```
 make